Updated December 6, 2024

 In the 1970s, urban agriculture became connected to social justice and environmental sustainability.

 A contributing factor was postwar urban manufacturing.
 According to the nonprofit online journal Grist, factories left for the South, and later to Mexico and Asia.
 High rates of unemployment and residents fleeing urban areas had direct consequences for landlords, who couldn’t make enough in rent to cover their property taxes.
-As the following excerpt from a 1977 Time article demonstrates, landlords often turned to eviction, arson, and a quick insurance settlement.
+As the following excerpt from a 1977 Time article demonstrates, landlords in low-income urban areas often turned to eviction, arson, and a quick insurance settlement:

-Communities took the opportunity to start fresh.
-They cleaned up the ashes and planted gardens that could produce fresh foods.
+Online MPACommunities took the opportunity to start fresh.
+They cleaned up the ashes and planted gardens that could produce fresh food.
 Gardening became a way to rejuvenate urban areas and attract more residents.
 Plus, it helped with inflation and environmental concerns of the time.

 Community gardens in the ’70s marked the origins of the current renaissance in urban agriculture.
 Glowa noted that the true renaissance began in the 1990s when U.S. cities connected urban farms and gardens to solving food insecurity in the mid-1990s.
 Later, urban agriculture became increasingly connected to environmental justice activism, local food promotion, urban sustainability efforts, community health campaigns, and food justice activism.